Blog

 References

-- Shah, A., & Jadhav, A. (2021).
-Nutritional Intervention in Children with Intellectual Disabilities: Implications for Health and Development.
-Journal of Pediatric Healthcare.
+Shah, A., & Jadhav, A. (2021).
+Nutritional Intervention, Children with Intellectual Disabilities: Health and Development Implication.
+J Pediatric Healthcare.

-- Kundu, S., & Mehta, R. (2018).
-The Role of Physical Activity in the Immune Function of Children with Disabilities.
+Kundu, S., & Mehta, R. (2018).
+Physical activity and Immune Response of Children with Disabilities.
 Disability and Rehabilitation.

-- Smith, L., & Miller, R. (2019).
-Stress and Immunity in Children with Intellectual Disabilities: A Review of Coping Mechanisms.
-International Journal of Special Education
+Smith, L., & Miller, R. (2019).
+A review of the coping mechanisms of stress and Immunity in Children with Intellectual Disabilities.
+International Journal of Special Education.

-- Lee, A., & Lee, J. (2020).
-Sleep and Immune Health: The Impact of Sleep Disorders on Children with Intellectual Disabilities.
+Lee, A., & Lee, J. (2020).
+Sleep and Immune Health: The Relationship between Sleep Disorders and Intellectual Disability in Children.
 Journal of Child Sleep Disorders.